 I love you.

 Maybe you don’t believe this.
 Maybe this is something you will overlook or fly past or scoff at but I don’t care because I absolutely adore you.
-Your hair your eyes your smile your laugh is so contagious that even thinking of it makes me smile an yes you it is you who makes me grin!
+Your hair your eyes your smile your laugh is so contagious that even thinking of it makes me smile and it is you who makes me grin!
 It is you who allows me to get up in the morning.
 You are the reason I pull back my covers you are the reason I sing!
 Poorly, but you still make me want to sing and dance and laugh because I love you.
 I love you so much that I want to thrust my arms out and enveloped the world.
 I want to take on the world and show everyone I’ve ever met your face so that they too may know true happiness.
 And yes, I can’t touch you.
 I can’t touch you because it makes my skin crawl.
 My own skin makes me crawl sometimes.
 I cannot rest my head against your shoulder, I cannot hug you tight and whisper all the reasons I love you into your ear, I cannot kiss your face.
 Hell, I can’t even hold your hand!
 But that is OK.
 That is OK because I will show you my love through this infinite, vast, endless sonnet of demote devotion.
 I will hold out my arms and bask in your warmth and let you know that you are the reason I am happy today.
 You are the reason I got up today.
 And today, you are the reason that I feel and I know that I am OK and not touching you is OK and my lack of want for societally shown physical intimacy is OK.
 And today, I love you.

 Written in the wee small hours of the morning, high on lack of sleep and love for a dear friend.
 This is one of my favorite pieces, neither traditional poem nor short story, but a strange mix of both.
 I couldn’t think of a fitting title, so I just called it what it was: the monologue.
 One of my only platonic pieces, but one of my best I think.